 In general there are two ways to use your newly installed LED lights:

-Because your lights are hooked up to a peripheral on the Farmduino, you can easily create sequences that utilized the lights.
-Simply add a Write Pin step into your sequence to turn the lights on with a pin value of “ON” and off with a pin value of “OFF”.
-Make sure you set the pin mode to “DIGITAL” and the pin number to whichever peripheral pin number you hooked up the wires to on the Farmduino.
+Because your lights are hooked up to a pin on the Arduino, you can easily create sequences that utilized the lights.
+Simply add a Write Pin step into your sequence to turn the lights on with a pin value of “1” and off with a pin value of “0”.
+Make sure you set the pin mode to “0” and the pin number to whichever pin number you hooked up the wires to on the RAMPS shield.